 This starts with having a clear understanding of your needs.
-Say you're looking for a data centre colocation provider.
+Say you’re looking for a data center colocation provider.
 You might ask some of the following questions:

-- How many square feet of data centre space do we need?
+- How many square feet of data center space do we need?

 - Do we need a provider that can scale up relatively quickly, or are we okay with fixed capacity?